 In this tour, we offer you the once-in-a-lifetime opportunity to visit some of the last craftsmen who dedicate their lifework to the preservation of renowned temples and shrines in Japan.
 Since ancient times, Japanese people have believed that the beauty of Japanese architecture starts from the roof.
-This tour is an amazing chance to deeply learn and understand about Japanese roof tiles, which are recognized internationally for their beauty and artistic details.
+This tour is an amazing chance to deeply learn and understand Japanese roof tiles, which are recognized internationally for their beauty and artistic details.

-In the intimate venue of their workshops and homes, the roof craftsmen will explain to you how roof materials such as tiles, cypress bark and rice straw are used for roofs and share in detail the differences between temple and shrine roofs.
+In the intimate venue of their workshops and homes, the roof craftsmen will explain to you how roof materials such as tiles, cypress bark, and rice straw are used for roofs and share in detail the differences between temple and shrine roofs.

 Sakamoto town, which guests will visit on the tour, is the residence of the few families who have sustained and supported Enryakuji Temple, the legendary guardian of ancient Kyoto city for over 1,200 years.
 Still now, many retired Buddhist monks as well as working craftsmen, who are in charge of handing down their skills, live in the area while sustaining the World Heritage sites.

-The next part of the tour brings the guests to the artisans’ workshop where hiwadabuki—roofs made of cypress bark—have been created for 200 years.
+The next part of the tour brings you to the artisans’ workshop where hiwadabuki—roofs made of cypress bark—have been created for 200 years.
 This method is considered one of the most authentic and high-class styles of making plant-based roofs such as those made with rice straw and wooden planks.
-Guests can observe the actual making of the material at this workshop, which is certainly a rare opportunity.
+You can observe the actual making of the material at this workshop, which is certainly a rare opportunity.
 The lightning-fast placement of wooden nails is a particularly highlight—see if you can beat the speed of your host!

 Finally, we will move to Hiyoshi-taisha shrine.
 This shrine has 2,100 years of history and has its own unique architectural design.
 The shrine pavilion is a registered National Treasure whose roof was made by the artisans on today’s tour.